 We learned above that every query searched on Google is stored by Navboost.
 There’s an attribute for that:

 Navboost puts all of this information together and learns from it.
 A website that has a high number of lastLongestClicks is more likely to be one that is consistently providing the answer users are looking for.
 While badClicks aren’t defined in the document, it’s not hard to imagine what they are.
-I expect they could look at things like whether people consistently return to the search results after clicking on a site and find another site that satisfies their search.
+I expect they could look at things like pogo-sticking, where users quickly return to the search results after clicking on a site and find another site that satisfies their search.
 A "badClick" is likely a click that didn't satisfy the user.
 We want to aim to have fewer of those!

-I’d also highly recommend In the Plex by Steven Levy as it talks about long clicks and short clicks.
+Dwell time, the length of time a user spends on a page after clicking is important.
+I’d highly recommend In the Plex by Steven Levy as it talks about long clicks and short clicks.
 Google has been working for many years now to use this information in algorithms designed to improve its ability to return results that are likely to be helpful.

 Does NavBoost use information from Chrome?